Luksonian/Fake-Bluescreen-pack/README.md

-Fake bluescreen pack
-to exit the screen press F7
+To exit the screen press F7